 - Paper documents and eRecorded document images should be legible for recording, indexing and reproduction purposes.

-Additional County RequirementsIn addition to the above items Montgomery County requires:
+Additional County RequirementsIn addition to the Recorder of Deeds requirements above Montgomery County requires:

-- A PIN (parcel identifier number) number must be on all documents.
-This is a 12-digit number in our county.
+- A Parcel Identification Number (PIN) number must be on all documents.
+This is a 12-digit number in Montgomery County.

 Providing Deed to Municipality for Registration